The Meadoway Multi-Use Trail

-The project is currently moving into phase two of a five-phase process:
+The project is currently in phase four of a five-phase process:

 PHASE 1: EXISTING CONDITIONS AND OPPORTUNITY STATEMENT

-• Identify the problem and the opportunity; this is communicated in an opportunity statement.
+• Identified the problem and the opportunity; this is communicated in an opportunity statement.

 PHASE 2: IDENTIFY AND EVALUATE ALTERNATIVE TRAIL ALIGNMENTS

-• Identify and evaluate a series of alternative routes for the multi-use trail, called alternative trail alignments.
+• Identified and evaluated a series of alternative routes for the multi-use trail, called alternative trail alignments.

 PHASE 3: IDENTIFY AND EVALUATE DESIGN CONCEPTS FOR PREFERRED ALIGNMENTS